vyavasthita/mail-integration/README.md

 ## :art: Best Practices
 #### :white_check_mark: Use of Makefile to ease running various commands
+#### :white_check_mark: Docker with docker compose used
-#### :white_check_mark: Different configurations for differnent environments like Dev, test, QA, Production.
+#### :white_check_mark: Different configurations for differnent environments like Dev, test, QA, Production
+#### :white_check_mark: Manual steps are minimal while testing the app.
+Make file and docker compose help us in achieving this
+#### :white_check_mark: Proper directory and file structure of source code
+#### :white_check_mark: Applicationi is modularized into small logical components.
 #### :white_check_mark: Use of context manager for db connection, gmail authentication
+#### :white_check_mark: Use of decorators, dataclasses
-#### :white_check_mark: Use of environment variables.
+#### :white_check_mark: Use of environment variables
-#### :white_check_mark: DB transactions are used while inserting data into database support Atomicity.
+#### :white_check_mark: DB transactions are used while inserting data into database support Atomicity
-#### :white_check_mark: Poetry for managing different environments
+#### :white_check_mark: Poetry for managing different run environments
 #### :white_check_mark: Normalized DB Schema with Full text search index for pattern matching
+#### :white_check_mark: For code formatting black and flake8 packages are used.
 #### :white_check_mark: Python Logging - Console and File with proper log level
 #### :white_check_mark: Use of exception handling
 #### :white_check_mark: Doc string added for all modules and methods
-#### :white_check_mark: Type annotations are added for all methods.
+#### :white_check_mark: Type annotations are added for all methods
-#### :white_check_mark: Docker with docker compose used.
 #### :white_check_mark: Unit tests with coverage report
-#### :white_check_mark: Detailed README file.
 #### :white_check_mark: Proper git commit messages.
-Every commit is done post completing a functionality.
+Every commit is done post completing a functionality
-#### :white_check_mark: Pep8 naming convention for modules, classes, methods, functions and variables.
+#### :white_check_mark: Pep8 naming convention for modules, classes, methods, functions and variables
-#### :white_check_mark: Comments added wherever required.
+#### :white_check_mark: Comments added wherever required
-#### :white_check_mark: Use of decorators, dataclasses.
 #### :white_check_mark: Python Logging
-#### :white_check_mark: Use of Makefile to each in using the application.
-#### :white_check_mark: Manual steps are minimal while testing the app.
-#### :white_check_mark: Proper directory and file structure of source code.
-#### :white_check_mark: Import statements are in order.
+#### :white_check_mark: Import statements are in order
-#### :white_check_mark: Python core -> Third party -> Application modules
+                        Python core -> Third party -> Application modules

-#### :white_check_mark: For code formatting black and flake8 packages are used.
+#### :white_check_mark: Detailed README file

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>

 ## Issues and Limitations
-- If you switch build environments from developement to qa etc, then;- Stop the containers
-  Clean the containers
-  Start the containers
-  While parsing emails, only the message snippet is used not the complete body.
+  1. While parsing emails, only the message snippet is used not the complete body.
     This snippet is only the first 200 characters from the message body.
     Due to this some of the emails may not get filtered where field type is 'message'.
     This limitation is due to the fact that message body may content images, htmls, text with any such combination.
     Understanding this required more time and hence I did not implement this feature.

+  2. Downloading emails consuming lots of time.
+Hence performance is not good.
+    Few options are available for performance improvement.
+    a.
+We might need to run multiple threads here to download bulk emails.
+    b.
+Need to improve performance by using google async api named 'aiogoogle'.

+  3. Email rules json file is not validated and if invalid data is present, we will get unexpected results.

+  4. Database tables could be design better.

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>